-The Army SBIR Life Cycle begins with input from the field which provides an understanding of the Soldier’s Critical Needs based on information gathered through various mechanisms such as War Fighter Outcomes (WFOs).
-These needs are reflected in Technology Roadmaps and considered when generating SBIR and STTR topics.
-Army topics are written by scientists and engineers from the Army Labs, R&D Centers, and Program Executive Offices, also known as PEOs.
+The mission of the Army SBIR program is to provide, small high-tech businesses with the opportunity to propose innovative research and development solutions in response to critical Army needs.
+The Army SBIR Life Cycle begins with input from Army Science and Technology Reinvention Laboratories, Army Program Managers, Army Program Executive Offices, Army depots and arsenals, and of course Army soldiers.
+These technology needs are reflected in Technology Roadmaps and considered when generating SBIR and STTR topics.
+Army topics are written by scientists and engineers from the Army Labs, R&D Centers, Program Executive Offices, and user community.

 Videos to help you learn about some of the Army Commands that sponsor SBIR and STTR topics